chicoferreira/contratopublico/README.en.md

 ## Planned Features

-Currently, this project allows you to search public contracts based on simple information such as contract title, contracting authority, contractor, dates, among others.
+Currently, this project allows you to search public contracts based on simple information such as contract title, contracting authority, contractor, dates, among others, and view dedicated pages for each contract with detailed information.

 Several new features are planned to make the project more informative.
 These include the integration of interactive statistics, such as charts showing daily, monthly, and yearly spending on contracts, highlights of the most expensive contracts, and which locations/institutions have the highest spending.

-There are also plans to implement dedicated pages for each contract, with more detailed information, avoiding the need for the user to visit the Portal BASE to get more data.

 In addition, there are plans to track changes to contracts after their publication and to create a page with information on each entity, showing its contract history and related statistics.

 For the full list of planned features, check the [issues](https://github.com/chicoferreira/contratopublico/issues/).
 Contributions are welcome.
-If you have suggestions or new ideas, create an _issue_ describing them.
+If you have suggestions or new ideas, create an _issue_ describing them, or if you are comfortable implementing it, feel free to open a PR.

 ## Project Structure